madewokherd/ALttPDoorRandomizer/README.md

 ## Whirlpool Shuffle (--ow_whirlpool)

 When enabled, the whirlpool connections are shuffled.
 If Crossed OW is enabled, the whirlpools can also be cross-world as well.
-For Limited Crossed OW, this doesn't count towards the limited number of crossed edge transitions.
+When the number of crossed edges are limited thru Customizer, this doesn't count towards the limited number of crossed edge transitions.

 ## Flute Shuffle (--ow_fluteshuffle)